lastweek/lastweek.github.io/docs/notes/linux-x86-fpu.md

 Each thread will have its own FPU context.
 However, the CPU itself will not save or restore any FPU registers automatically, it is software's duty to save and restore FPU context properly.
-And alla FPU context/registers saved saved into `struct fpu`.
+And FPU context/registers are saved into `struct fpu`.

 Thus whenever we switch task, we also need to switch FPU context (note: not always, it is optional, kernel is using a lazy switching trick).